Program transforms ruins into hotels and investments

 LISBON, PORTUGAL – The Portuguese Government’s successful Revive program, launched in 2016, added 15 new monuments and historic sites to the list of properties available for private investment targeting their conversion into hotel and other investment opportunities.
 The new list includes forts, palace, convents and schools.
 It also includes a former government office in the heart of Lisbon.

 Seven of the new sites are located across the Portuguese countryside, which according to the Ministry of Economy’s office “emphasizes the role of Revive program as an instrument of development and territorial cohesion.”
-Below is a complete list of the new properties added to the program:
+Below is a complete list of the properties added to the program:

 - Palace of Viscountess of Santiago do Lobão (Porto)